jaredcoderman/jhead-blog/content/posts/tcp-udp.md

     SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu2.10

-Now the attacker will use or google known exploits for the service, in this case OpenSSH.
-So they might search "OpenSSH 7.2p2 CVE" (CVEs = Common Vulnerability and Exposures).
-To be more precise they can use version scanning with `nmap`.
+Now the attacker can look up known vulnerabilities by searching something like:

+    OpenSSH 7.2p2 CVE

+(CVE = Common Vulnerabilities and Exposures)

+A more precise way to fingerprint services is with version scanning, using tools like `nmap`.

 Example:

     nmap -sV target.com

-This gives an output like:
+This might return:

     22/tcp open  ssh     OpenSSH 7.2p2
     80/tcp open  http    Apache httpd 2.4.18 ((Ubuntu))

-The difference here is we can get the version number of OpenSSH and Apache, so if these services being used have not been updated in a while, it is likely there is a known exploit out there that they can easily find and use to exploit this port.

-These exploits can do a number of things, it sort of depends on the hacker's goal.
-They could use it as [initial access](../initial-access), to start running some code they want.
-They could try and crash or freeze the server, leak information, or bypass authentication.
-This is often a first step in a larger attack.
+Now that we know the version number of OpenSSH and Apache, an attacker can check whether those versions are out of date — and if there are any known exploits available to take advantage of them.

+These exploits can do a variety of things depending on the attacker’s goals.
+They might:
+- Use it as a foothold for [initial access](../initial-access)
+- Crash or freeze the service
+- Leak sensitive data
+- Bypass authentication

+Most of the time, it’s just the beginning — the first step in a larger attack chain.